SPARCs for Unsourced Random Access: Introduction

 \section{Introduction}

-One of the key new application scenarios of future wireless networks is known as the Internet-of-Things (IoT), where it is envisioned that a very large number of devices (referred to as users) are sending data to a common access point.
+In new application scenarios of wireless networks such as Internet-of-Things (IoT), it is envisioned that a very large number of devices (referred to as users) are sending data to a common access point.
 Typical examples thereof include sensors for monitoring smart infrastructure or biomedical devices.
 This type of communication is characterized by short messages and sporadic activity.
 The large number of users and the sporadic nature of the transmission makes it very wasteful to allocate dedicated transmission resources to all the users.
-In contrast to these requirements, the traditional information theoretic treatment of the multiple-access uplink channel is focused on few users $K$, large blocklength $n$ and coordinated transmission, in the sense that each user is given an individual distinct codebook, and the $K$ users agree on which rate $K$-tuple inside the capacity region to operate \cite{El1980}.
+In contrast to these requirements, the traditional information theoretic treatment of the multiple-access uplink channel is focused on few users $K$, large blocklength $n$ and coordinated transmission, in the sense that each user is given an individual distinct codebook, and the $K$ users agree on which rate $K$-tuple inside the capacity region to operate \cite{Ahl1973,Lia1973,El1980}.
 Mathematically, this is reflected by considering the limit of infinite message- and blocklength while keeping the rate and the number of users fixed.
-Another route, more suited to capture the short messages of machine-type communication, was taken in recent works like \cite{Che2017,Pol2017}, where the number of users $K$ is taken to infinity along with the blocklength.
-It was shown, that the information theoretic limits may be drastically different when the number of users grows together with the blocklength.
+This approach does not capture the bursty random arrival of messages in real world multiple access networks \cite{Gal1985}, which lead to the widespread success of packet based random-access models \cite{Abr1970,Cas2007,Liv2011a,Pao2015}.
+Such models are based on simplified collision channels \cite{Mas1985}, which ignore the underlying physical communication and are thereby limited in the achievable performance \cite{Eph1998,Ber2016}.
+An alternative information theoretic route, more suited to capture the short messages of machine-type communication, was taken in recent works like \cite{Che2017,Pol2017}, where the number of users $K$ is taken to infinity along with the blocklength.
+It was shown that the information theoretic limits may be drastically different when the number of users grows together with the blocklength.